LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/WorkingWithTextData.md

 - **Improved Pipeline Configuration**: The enhanced HTML representation makes it easier to configure complex text processing pipelines with multiple transformers and classifiers.

-These improvements make text processing workflows more robust and user-friendly while maintaining backward compatibility with existing code.

 ---

-This original version of this tutorial was written by scikit-learn developers under the [BSD License](https://opensource.org/license/BSD-3-clause).
+This [original version](https://scikit-learn.org/1.4/tutorial/text_analytics/working_with_text_data.html) of this tutorial was written by scikit-learn developers under a [BSD License](https://opensource.org/license/BSD-3-clause).

----

-The code examples and text were updated for scikit-learn version 1.7 by Brian Bird using Claude Sonet 4, 10/19/2025
+The code examples and text were updated for scikit-learn version 1.7 by Brian Bird using Claude Sonet 4, 10/19/2025 and 10/23/2025

----
+[^1]: *Text preprossesing* is the initial set of steps to clean and standardize raw text data before analysis.
+This often includes converting all text to lowercase, removing punctuation, and handling special characters to ensure consistency. ↩
+[^2]: *Tokenizing* is the process of breaking down a text document into smaller units called *tokens*.
+Tokens are usually words, but can also be individual characters or parts of words.
+[^3]: *Stopwords* are common words (like "the," "a," "is," "and," "of") that generally don't carry significant meaning for classification or analysis.
+Removing them helps reduce the size of the feature set and can improve model performance.
+[^4]: A *feature vector* in the context of scikit-learn is a one-dimensional array of numerical values that represents a single data point (or sample) to be used by a machine learning algorithm.
+[^5]: *Estimators* are objects in scikit-learn that can learn parameters from data by implementing a `.fit()` method.
+These include: *Predictors* (Models): like `MultinomialNB` or `LinearRegression` and *Transformers* (Preprocessing Tools) like `CountVectorizer` or `StandardScaler` that learn rules to transform or process data.

+[^6]: *Multinomial* in this context, means the classifier is built to handle data with many features.
+The "multi" refers to the entire vocabulary of unique words, where every word is treated as a separate feature.
+The model works by learning the relative frequency of all the words for a specific topic.
+[^7]: *Hyperparameter* refers to a configuration setting that is external to the model and whose value can't be estimated from the data.
+Instead, a hyperparameter's value must be set by the developer.